madhavkarri/-CarND-KidnappedVehicle-P5/PFA.md

 At the initialization step, estimate position from GPS input.
 The subsequent steps in the process would refine this estimate to localize vehicle.
 ![][image2]

+Prediction

+During the prediction step, add control input (yaw rate & velocity) for all particles
+![][image3]